Skip to main content

 )

-See views.update for more info.
+See the views.update API method for more details.

 Emoji reactions

 You can quickly respond to any message on Slack with an emoji reaction.
-Reactions can be used for any purpose: voting, checking off to-do items, showing excitement ---- or just for fun.
+Reactions can be used for any purpose: voting, checking off to-do items, showing excitement, or just for fun.

 This method adds a reaction (emoji) to an item (file, file comment, channel message, group message, or direct message).
 One of file, file_comment, or the combination of channel and timestamp must be specified.